erobwen/eternity/README.md

 ## Reactive databases compared to conventional databases, summary

+* Loaded data is connected in a contionous data structure instead of isolated data records.

 * subscribe/notify instead of query/result

-* transparent loading/saving (memory as a cache for the database) vs explicit loading/saving
+* transparent saving (memory as a cache for the database) vs explicit saving

+* loading using selectors instead of load requests.

 * Indexes as application managed objects as opposed to built in (DB managed) and global for each table.